Optixal/SPIM/README.md

 * click local policies
 * click security options
 * click User account Control : Detect application installation and ....
-* [ ] Workstation names should follow the naming convention of LET-# asset tag (eg. 13573) (gonna do on Win10)
+* [x] Workstation names should follow the naming convention of LET-# asset tag (eg. 13573) (gonna do on Win10)
 * [ ] At least once a year, the workstation inventory information should be reviewed and updated for all workstations;
 * [ ] Periodic audits of workstations will be conducted to ensure that they remain in compliance; (Wen Jun) and
 * [ ] Any deviations from the approved configuration discovered in any audit must be corrected immediately.
+(Shawn)

 ## Domain Password Policy